AndrewVirasith/andrewvirasith.github.io/index.md

 ### Experience
 Dec.
 2017 - Aug.
 2018 Role: Waiter
-My responsibilites were to seat customers, take orders, address any questions, serve food, wash dishes/silverware, and clean up before opening and closing.
+..*My responsibilites were to seat customers, take orders, address any questions, serve food, wash dishes/silverware, and clean up before opening and closing.
 I learned to communicate with others, work in a quick and orderly manner, and develop the skill in multitasking.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for